Search

 Summary remarks from the MC followed by workshops

-Concurrent Workshops: Select your preference
+Concurrent Workshops: you can select your preference

 2:15